KhartesViewer/khartes/README.md

 will not have to delete as many nodes if the algorithm goes astray (as it often does).

-Note that the algorithm is quite fast; it often adds new nodes within a couple of seconds (longer for a larger surface, due to khartes updating the surface to account for the new nodes).
-If nothing happens within 10 to 15 seconds, check to make sure that you meet the prerequisites above.
+Note that the algorithm is quite fast; it often adds the new nodes within a couple of seconds (longer for a larger surface, due to khartes updating the surface to account for the new nodes).
+If nothing happens within 10 to 15 seconds, check to make sure that you have met the prerequisites above.

 If you are unhappy with the results, or with a portion of the results, you can delete bad nodes using the `delete` or `backspace` key.
 Handy hint: if deleting